Release management

 git add --all

-git commit --message "Staging repository for the $NEW_VERSION release."
+git commit --message "Staging web site for the SIS $NEW_VERSION release."

 git push